 1. E-signatures are legally binding

-Uncertainty around the legality of e-signatures is often cited as an obstacle to mass adoption, but in the United States and Europe, the ESIGN Act and eIDAS regulation respectively both state that e-signatures are fully legal as long as all parties agree to use them.
+Uncertainty around the legality of e-signatures for signing B2B contracts is often cited as an obstacle to mass adoption, but in the United States and Europe, the ESIGN Act and eIDAS regulation respectively both state that e-signatures are fully legal as long as all parties agree to use them.
 An audit trail associated with the e-signature makes it more acceptable in case of any legal dispute, so you should ensure that your e-signature provider includes one.

 2. E-signatures are more secure than paper